 An objective diameter of 30-42 mm is the most popular in binoculars.
 It enables excellent observation during the day and offers sufficient light gathering even in poor light conditions, such as twilight.
 50mm and more are best for use in very poor light conditions at dusk or at night.

 The brilliance and brightness of the projected images depend not only on the lens diameter but also very much on the type of glass used and the coating of the lenses and the prisms.
-Prime glass and lenses are high-tech products and greatly influence the price of binoculars.
+Prime glass and lenses are high tech products and greatly influence the price of binoculars.

 Exit Pupil

-The diameter of the light beam that exits the eyepiece and hits the eye of the observer is the exit pupil.
+The diameter of the beam that exits the eyepiece and hits the eye of the observer is the exit pupil.

 The exit pupil in optical devices is usually between 2 and 7 mm.
 Larger makes no sense because the pupil of the eye does not open more than 7 millimeters and even that far only in a young person’s eye.
+With age, the ability to dilate diminishes.
+Smaller than 2 mm makes no sense either as the projected images become too dark then.

 The average diameter of the exit pupil of most binoculars is about 4 millimeters.
 Larger exit pupils are found in models that are designed for low light conditions, but even this only benefits people with young agile pupils.